Working from home has been blissful for me.

-Working from home is blissful.
-You determine your work hours, how often you want to interact with people and have the flexibility of living life on your own terms.
 There’s one snag though- reduced productivity.
-It slowly creeps up on you and can send your stress levels through the roof if you don’t rein it in.
+It sometimes slowly creeps up on me and sends my stress levels through the roof if I don’t rein it in.

-Your adrenaline is pumping on your first day of working full time from home.
-That to-do list is being conquered by a boss!
-However, your productivity levels fluctuate as the days progress.
-There are days when you wake up and really don’t feel like doing anything.
-There are also days when you are being intentional about getting work done but are lured away by numerous distractions.
-Here are some ways that you can set up your home office to boost productivity.
+There are days when I wake up and really don’t feel like doing anything.
+There are also days when I’n being intentional about getting work done, but I’m lured away by numerous distractions.

 This would be the perfect spot for my computer desk for 3 reasons: